EmbeddedMe/CppND-Capstone-Snake-Game/README.md

 This project is based on the starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

+I've extended the game by automating the snake.
+It attempts to avoid it's own body while heading towards the food.
+The algorithm is extremely basic so it will hit it's own body quite quickly.

 <img src="snake_game.gif"/>

 ## Dependencies for Running Locally